Notice of Registration for the Diversity Immigrant Visa Program.

 Yes, a husband and a wife may each submit one entry, if each meets the eligibility requirements.
 If either were selected, the other would be entitled to derivative status.

-On your entry you must list your spouse, that is, husband or wife, and all unmarried children under 21 years of age, with the exception of a child who Start Printed Page 51630is already a U.S. citizen or a Legal Permanent Resident.
-You must list your spouse even if you are currently separated from him or her.
-However, if you are legally divorced, you do not need to list your former spouse.
-For customary marriages, the important date is the date of the original marriage ceremony, not the date on which the marriage is registered.
-You must list ALL your children who are unmarried and under the age of 21 years, whether they are your natural children, your spouse's children by a previous marriage, or children you have formally adopted in accordance with the laws of your country, unless a child is already a U.S. citizen or Legal Permanent Resident.
+On your entry you must list your spouse, that is, husband or wife, and all unmarried children under 21 years of age, with the exception of children who are already U.S. citizens or Legal Permanent Residents.
+You must list your spouse even if you are currently separated from him/her, unless you are legally separated (i.e. there is a written agreement recognized by a court or a court order.)
+If you are legally separated or divorced, you do not need to list your former spouse.
+You must list ALL your children who are unmarried and under the age of 21 years, whether they are your natural children, your spouse's children, or children you have formally adopted in accordance with the laws of your country, unless such a child is already a U.S. citizen or Legal Permanent Resident.
 List all children under 21 years of age even if they no longer reside with you or you do not intend for them to immigrate under the DV program.

 Applicants may prepare and submit their own entries, or have someone submit the entry for them.
 Regardless of whether an entry is submitted by the applicant directly, or assistance is provided by an attorney, friend, relative, etc., only one entry may be submitted in the name of each person.
 If the entry is selected, the notification letter will be sent only to the mailing address provided on the entry.